 Grad Old Masters (70+)

-GRANDMA'S RESTAURANT POST RACE SOUP FEED: We will have a post race meal for the 100K and 50K at Bayfront Park consisting of Grandma's Restaurants famous chicken wild rice soup and vegetarian minestrone soup with additional fixin’s.
+GRANDMA'S RESTAURANT POST RACE SOUP FEED: We will have a post race meal for the 100K and 50K at Bayfront Park consisting of Grandma's Restaurants famous chicken wild rice soup and vegetarian tomato red pepper soup.

 Half marathon and 10K finishers will have refreshments at the finish line at Spirit Mountain on Sunday.